 What Is Peanut Allergy?

-When a person with a peanut allergy is exposed to peanut, proteins in the peanut bind to IgE antibodies made by the person’s immune system.
-This triggers the person’s immune defenses, leading to reaction symptoms that can be mild or very severe.
+When a person with a peanut allergy is exposed to peanut, proteins in the peanut bind to specific IgE antibodies made by the person’s immune system.
+Subsequent exposure to peanut protein, typically by oral ingestion, triggers the person’s immune defenses, leading to reaction symptoms that can be mild or very severe.

 Peanuts are not the same as tree nuts (such as almonds, cashews, pistachios, walnuts, pecans and more), which grow on trees.
-Peanuts grow underground and are part of a different plant family, the legumes.
+(Though approximately 40% of children with tree nut allergies have an allergy to peanut.)² Peanuts grow underground and are part of a different plant family, the legumes.
 Other examples of legumes include beans, peas, lentils and soybeans.
 Being allergic to peanuts does not mean you have a greater chance of being allergic to another legume.
+However, allergy to lupine, another legume commonly used in vegan cooking, can occur in patients with peanut allergy.

 Food Allergy & Anaphylaxis Emergency Care Plan